Indoor tanning: Ultraviolet radiation

 Ultraviolet radiation (UVR) is part of the electromagnetic spectrum, just beyond visible light.
-Ultraviolet wavelengths are 100 to 400 nanometres (nm, billionths of a metre) and are divided into three bands: A, B and C. UVA wavelengths are the longest, 315 to 400 nm; UVB are 280 to 315 nm, and UVC wavelengths are the shortest, 100 to 280 nm.
+Ultraviolet wavelengths are 100 to 400 nanometres (nm, billionths of a metre) and are divided into three bands: A, B, and C. UVA wavelengths are the longest, 315 to 400 nm; UVB are 280 to 315 nm, and UVC wavelengths are the shortest, 100 to 280 nm.
 (Note: Some texts use the crossover point of UVB at 320 nm rather than 315 nm.)

-About 95% of the UVR that reaches the earth from the sun is UVA and 5% UVB; no appreciable UVC reaches the earth.
+About 95% of the UVR that reaches Earth from the sun is UVA and 5% UVB; no appreciable UVC reaches Earth.
 While tanning systems before the 1970s produced some UVC, modern tanning devices produce no UVC, a small amount of UVB and mostly UVA.
 Classified by the WHO as a group 1 carcinogen, UV radiation has "complex and mixed effects on human health".
 While it causes skin cancer and other damage, including skin aging or creases such as wrinkles, it also triggers the synthesis of vitamin D and endorphins in the skin.